-This delicious eggplant dip recipe takes a classic Sichuanese braised eggplant dish and transforms it into an amazing dip to serve as a starter before settling down to a full Sichuanese feast or to snack on with our spicy Sichuan flavoured sourdough crackers, which were literally made for this dish.
+This deliciously rich eggplant dip recipe takes a classic Sichuan braised eggplant dish called fish-fragrant eggplant and transforms it into a deeply-flavoured spicy eggplant dip.
+Serve this spiced eggplant dish as a starter before settling down to a full Sichuan feast or snack on the eggplant with our spicy Sichuan flavoured sourdough crackers, which were literally made for this dish.
+If you’re a fan of China’s spiciest cuisine, Sichuan food, you’ll love this.

-Our delicious eggplant dip recipe is based on a variation of the classic Sichuanese braised eggplant dish called ‘fish-fragrant eggplant’, only this eggplant dip recipe requires smaller pieces of eggplant, or aubergine if you prefer, that are further broken down in a mortar and pestle or food processor to create a dip-like texture.
+If you’re a lover of the spiciest Chinese cuisine that is Sichuanese cuisine, more commonly called Sichuan cuisine, you’ll adore my deliciously rich eggplant dip recipe for a variation of the classic Sichuan braised eggplant dish called fish-fragrant eggplant.
+My eggplant dip recipe calls for smaller pieces of eggplant that are further broken down in a mortar and pestle or food processor to create a more dip-like texture.

-This eggplant dip is perfect with our Sichuan flavoured sourdough starter discard crackers.
-In fact, I came up with the Sichuan inspired crackers to compliment this dip, so you have the zing of Sichuan peppercorns and the heat of Sichuan chillies.
+One of our best eggplant recipes, this eggplant dip is best scooped up with my Sichuan flavoured sourdough crackers.
+In fact, I came up with the Sichuan inspired crackers to compliment this dip.
+So you have the zing of Sichuan peppercorns and heat of Sichuan chillies synonymous with Sichuan food, or Sichuanese cuisine according to Chinese food expert, cookbook author Fuchsia Dunlop, who studied at Sichuan University and learnt to cook at Sichuan Higher Institute of Cuisine.

-Eggplant Dip Recipe Inspired by the Classic Sichuan Braised Eggplant Dish
+Eggplant Dip Recipe Inspired by Sichuan Braised Fish Fragrant Eggplant

-The style of the eggplant dish is called ‘fish-fragrant’ because the flavour profile is similar to what was used traditionally to season fish dishes – a mix of chilli bean paste, ginger, garlic, and spring onions, or scallions for our American readers.
+Essentially fish-fragrant eggplant is braised eggplant with garlic, ginger and chillies.
+There’s no fish paste involved.
+The style of this eggplant dish is called ‘fish-fragrant’ because the flavour profile is similar to what was traditionally used to season fish dishes – a mix of chilli bean paste, ginger, garlic, and spring onions, or scallions for our American readers.

-While the dish is often called braised eggplant, the initial step in the cooking process is deep-frying the eggplant rather than dry searing.
-The eggplant is then finished off in a liquid (stock is best), but this is more to meld the amazing flavours together rather than cook the eggplant more.
+Another clarification: while the dish is typically called braised eggplant, the initial step in the cooking process is deep-frying the eggplant rather than dry searing and braising.
+But the eggplant is finished off in a liquid (stock is best), although this is more to meld the amazing flavours together rather than cook the eggplant more.

 Note that while our eggplant dip recipe makes a spicy dip it is not one of those painfully hot or numbing dishes with which Sichuanese cuisine has become synonymous, such as mala chicken (La Zi Ji), which is literally covered in Sichuan chillies and liberally sprinkled with Sichuan peppercorns.

-Both the classic Sichuanese fish-fragrant eggplant and our eggplant dip recipe provide a gentler introduction to seductive Sichuanese cuisine.
+Both the classic Sichuanese fish-fragrant eggplant and our eggplant dip recipe provide a gentler introduction to China’s seductive Sichuanese food or Sichuan food, if you like.
+Sichuan cuisine is the spiciest of Chinese cuisines, so this dish is a good entry point if you’re not normally a fan of fiery food.

-It’s that ‘fish-fragrant’ flavour combination finished with some Chinkiang vinegar that makes it such an appealing dish.
-Often served as part of a banquet, or at minimum with a couple of other dishes and steamed rice, it doesn’t need to be sizzling hot to be enjoyed – which also makes it perfect as a dip.
+It’s that ‘fish-fragrant’ flavour combination finished with some Chinkiang vinegar that makes fish-fragrant eggplant such an appealing dish.
+Often served as part of a banquet, or at minimum with a couple of other dishes, and steamed rice, the braised eggplants don’t need to be sizzling hot to be enjoyed – which also makes the dish perfect as a dip.

-Some recipes for the braised eggplant dish include pork mince, but as we usually serve it with either mapo tofu or dry-fried long beans with pork, we don’t consider the ground pork necessary.
+Some recipes for this braised eggplant dish include pork mince, but as we usually serve it with either mapo tofu or dry-fried long beans with ground pork, we don’t consider the minced pork necessary.
 This is not a dish that needs any extra flavour in its sauce – and nor does our eggplant dip recipe.

 Tips to Making This Eggplant Dip Recipe